 In an ideal world a photographer would shoot a wedding on a Saturday, download and back up all the cards that night or the next day.
 The next week would be spent editing the wedding and designing the album so that it would all be done by the following Friday.
 The reality of the situation is that most wedding photographers shoot every weekend and sometimes they do more than one wedding a week.
 There are also other shoots that get slotted into the schedule, like engagement shoots, commercial work and portrait shoots, plus the normal business things to attend to during the week.
 We also need a day off every now and again!
 The result of all of this, is that wedding photographers can often get very behind with their editing.
 Sometimes, if I have been shooting back-to-back weddings I may have 3 or 4 weddings to edit before I even get to the one I have just shot.
 This really adds on a lot of time.

-I always tell my clients that it will be about a month until their pics are blogged and three months until the album is ready.
+I always tell my clients that it will be about 6 weeks until their pics are blogged and three months until the album is ready.
 If I manage to get everything done before that everyone is happy, however, if I take longer than promised everyone hates me!
 By over exaggerating the time it takes to get a job out it means that if there are any errors along the way like a week where I just cannot get into the lab to proof prints or if there are prints that need to be redone, there is time to play with.
 I find this works for me.

 I am always looking for ways to improve the process and make things quicker but I do know one thing …… it is always worth a bit of a wait for quality!